bwhitman/rgb-backpack-controller/README.md

 draw_frame(fd, frame);
 ```

+* Lower level if you want: the atmel listens for bytes on the UART at 9600.
+Every time it gets a byte, it checks if it is 32.
+If it is, it starts the drawing pointer at position 0.
+If it's not, it splits the byte up into two 4-bit numbers, each one a palette index.
+After drawing two dots it incremements the position automatically.
+So you should send 33 bytes per frame, starting with the number 32 and then 64 pixels, each 4 bits.

 ## FAQ

 ### Why didn't you just use SPI, isn't it a waste to have 2 microcontrollers converting stuff back and forth